 Future U.S. and European sites for the Ryder Cup matches

-With the 2020 Ryder Cup matches concluding one year later than scheduled at Whistling Straits, the event has now shifted back to being held during odd years.
+With the 2020 Ryder Cup matches at Whistling Straits shifting to 2021 because of the pandemic, golf's premier event has now shifted back to being held during odd years.
 The attention now turns to Europe, where Italy will host its first-ever Ryder Cup at the recently rebuilt Marco Simone Golf Club outside of Rome.
 It is also only the third Ryder Cup to ever take place on Europe's mainland.
 Weekly tickets are already sold out but according to RyderCup.com, a ballot for daily admission will be unveiled in 2022.

 The PGA of America selects the venues for Ryder Cups hosted in the United States, while the European Tour selects their venues.
 The PGA of America has selected each of their dates through 2037.
 There is speculation, but not confirmation, that they will bring the 2041 event to their new headquarters in Frisco, Texas.